-Special legislation relates to foreign employees working temporarily in Denmark if they have not been subject to full or limited Danish taxation (on certain incomes) in the previous ten years.
+Special legislation relates to foreign employees working temporarily in Denmark.

-When certain conditions are met, foreign employees may choose to be taxed at a flat rate of 27 % on their gross salary income rather than being subject to the general rules of taxation of individuals (see below).
+If they meet certain conditions, they may choose to be taxed at a flat rate of 27 % on their gross salary income rather than being subject to the general rules of taxation of individuals (see below).
 The foreign employees must pay a tax-deductible labour market contribution at a rate of 8 % resulting in a total tax of approx. 33 % on the gross salary income: